huit/devops-vetting/interrogation.markdown

    * Shows how well the candiate learns from failues and success.

-3. If you were to organize an event, say a auction, explain the basic steps you would take?
+3. If you were to organize an event, say an auction or a trip, explain the basic steps you would take?

    * Shows how well the candidate will fare in a leadership role outside of his comfort zone or in an unfamiliar situation.

+4. Would you rather work on a team or on your own?

+   * This will give you an idea of how well the candidate works in a team environment.